 To make the most of your graphs and data, focus your audience’s attention on key information by using PowerPoint shapes or arrows.
 Edit the line colour, fill colour, and transparency to highlight important trends or values on your graphs.

-Icons are great for storytelling and can really help to cut down your word count.
+Illustrations and icons Icons are great for storytelling and can really help to cut down your word count.
 We’ve created a pre-coloured icon set for each sticker sheet – if you’re looking for something specific, you can search for more icons by going to Insert > Icons in PowerPoint.
 You can recolour PowerPoint icons to match your template using the Fill colour tool.
 In fact, there’s almost nothing you can’t do with icons in PowerPoint!
 Learn more in this article.

 If you’re using Office 365, you’ll be able to access PowerPoint’s native presentation icons, and we have a blog post showing you how to insert these PowerPoint icons.
 Whilst PowerPoint has a LOT of icons to choose from, you may be looking for something more specific for your research.
 If you’re in the environmental sciences, the IAN image library is a great free library of graphics.
 Another great generalist website to find free illustrations and icons is Freepik.